Impact Documentation Programme

 Worked With

-Meaningful community work is happening every day — but much of its impact isn’t visibly or systematically documented.
+Meaningful community work is happening every day — but much of its impact is never clearly captured.

 What This Is